panndda/SQL-murder-mystery/Story.md

 From person
 Where license_id=918773
 ```
-(To get the person_id and ssn in order to query the events table and income table)
+The query above returns the person_id and ssn in order to query the events table and income table)
 This returns the person_id, name  and ssn of the suspect

 ![12](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/12.PNG)

+*
+* The syntax below queries the facebook table to get info about the suspect's attendance
 ```sql
 SELECT *
 FROM facebook_event_checkin
 WHERE person_id=78881 AND event_name='SQL Symphony Concert'
 Order by person_id
 ```
-This query is to check if the condition (g) above is satisfied, but the condition is not satisfied as the query returns a null table which means Red Korb with the person_id 78881 did not attend the SQL concert.
+This query is to check if the criteria (7) above is satisfied, but the criteria isn't satisfied as the query returns a null table which means Red Korb with the person_id 78881 did not attend the SQL concert.

 ![13](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/13.PNG)

+* AnnuAL Income
 ```sql
 Select *, round((Select avg(annual_income)  From income)) as average_income
 from income
 Where ssn=961388910
 ```

 ![14](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/14.PNG)

-Then the condition  (f) was also satisfied as Red Korb was earning than the average salary range.
+Then the condition  (6) was also satisfied as Red Korb was earning than the average salary range.

+## Step 9: Further Analysis
-A further analysis was done to uncover the suspect that sent Jeremy as the condition (g) wasn't met, the condition (c) was modified to contain (65,66,67) as no one is expected to correctly ascertain a person’s height by just mere stare.
+A further analysis was done to uncover the suspect that sent Jeremy as the condition (7) wasn't met, the condition (3) was modified to contain (65,66,67) as no one is expected to correctly ascertain a person’s height by just mere stare.
 ```sql
 SELECT *
 FROM drivers_license
 WHERE hair_color='red' and car_make='Tesla' AND gender='female'
  and car_model='Model S' AND height IN (65,66,67)
 ```

 ![15](https://github.com/panndda/SQL-murder-mystery/blob/main/New%20folder/15.PNG)

-The above query returns 3 suspects as they all satisfy condition (a – e)
+The above query returns 3 suspects as they all satisfy criteria (1 - 5)

 ```sql